JimmyXelectroN/Carbon-Halt-Android-App/README.md

 # Carbon Halt Android App
 This app helps the user keep track of their carbon footprint.
 Made using C# and Xamarin

 **(Feel free to contribute to this project as there is lots to improve.
+For one if we can get better estimations for the calculator, that would be great.
 Create a branch and add features that you think will be useful.
 All and any help is welcome and wanted.)**

-## References
+## References (If you make a change that requires citing, do so here)

 Burkart, K. (2017, May 31).
 How much CO2 does one solar panel create?
 Retrieved from https://www.mnn.com/green-tech/research-innovations/blogs/how-much-co2-does-one-solar-panel-create